RedbackThomson/Popcorn/README.md

 ![Alt text](http://i.imgur.com/MBbtOCJ.png)

 ## Make Bucketlists
-Movie Spotify allows you to create unique Bucketlists, or lists of movies you chose, whether you enjoyed them, made you laugh or thought were just so bad you had to put them together
+Popcorn allows you to create unique Bucketlists, or lists of movies you chose, whether you enjoyed them, made you laugh or thought were just so bad you had to put them together